When does the course open and close?

 How long is each module?

 The modules vary in length, with each module between 1 and 2 hours long.
+Each module is broken up into several video lessons, lasting between 15 and 45 minutes each.
 In total, all nine modules add up to approximately 13 hours of video to watch.
 You can learn at your own pace and complete the modules in your own time frame.
 The timings for the current course are as follows: